camnewnham/GH_Timeline/README.md

 ## Features

 - Double click to record
+- Press tab to toggle preview
 - Create animations directly to `.mp4` video files
 - Animate multiple components at once
 - Animate the camera